qiskit-community/qiskit-alt/README.md

 are not registered in the General Registry, but rather in [`QuantumRegistry`](https://github.ibm.com/John-Lapeyre/QuantumRegistry) which contains just a handful of packages for this project.

+## Testing

+In addtion to the code in the `bench` directory, there are test directories with just a few tests in them.
+They can be run for example via `pytest ./test`.
+The juliacall tests are in a separate folder because they can't be run in the same process as pyjulia tests.

 ## Troubleshooting

 #### Upgrading Julia packages

-* You can call `qiskit_alt.update()` or try the manual steps below.
+* You can call `qiskit_alt.project.update()` or try the manual steps below.

-* To get the most recent Julia packages, try some of
+* FIXME: outdated.
+To get the most recent Julia packages, try some of
     * Delete `Manifest.toml` and `./sys_image/Manifest.toml`.
     * Start Julia at the command line.
 And do `Pkg.update()`.
     * In python, do `from qiskit_alt import julia; from julia import Pkg; Pkg.update()`.